Tiny-Earth/DemoSite/site/src/summative.md

 And to write a rubric, once again we revisit our backward design principles:

-- Establish clear and specific expectations for student performance based on the assignment type (e.g., written lab report, oral presentation).
+- Establish clear and specific expectations for student performance based on your learning objectives and assignment type (e.g., written lab report, oral presentation).
 - Use the expectations to fill out the “criteria” column of the rubric, then articulate “rating” levels.
 - Confirm that the rubric is emphasizing knowledge and skills gained in the course, rather than prior knowledge or ability.